Start the conversation

 American States Water (AWR) has seen recent increases making it one of the better water stocks to consider investing in.
-With a 1.54% increase based on YTD numbers, it’s worth looking into, particularly during hard financial times.
+A 7.6% decrease year to date could have put the stock at a nice discount right now.

-Of course, utilities vary, and just because one water stock goes up doesn’t mean they all will, and you never know when a new IPO may come on the scene.
+Of course, utilities vary, and just because one water stock goes up doesn’t mean they all will.
+You never know when a new IPO may come on the scene.

 If you haven’t been purchasing water stocks in the past, there’s still opportunity right now, giving you the chance to keep your portfolio strong even during a downturn.